RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 ### 3. Add the development system as ABAP Cloud Project to Eclipse
 #### Connecting Eclipse with BTP
 [^ Top of page](#)
->We're using a development system hosted by SAP in "the Cloud", i.e. SAP Business Technology Platform (SAP BTP, ABAP environment).
+>We're using a development system hosted by SAP in "the Cloud", i.e. SAP Business Technology Platform (SAP BTP, ABAP Environment).
->The system version is _ABAP IN SAP CLOUD PLATFORM 2402 (HFC 4)_, the newest version of S/4HANA from February 2024.
+>The system version is _ABAP IN SAP CLOUD PLATFORM 2502 (HFC 6)_, the newest version of S/4HANA from February 2025.
->**Note** Our ABAP system _UNP_ is configured to be only **available weekdays from 8 to 18 o'clock**.
+>**Note** Our ABAP system _UNP_ is configured to be only **available March 31st to April 11th daily from 8 to 18 o'clock**.
+>**Also, it will be online from Monday, March 24th to Friday, April 28th from 8 to 18 for you to configure your Eclipse installation.**
->**Additionally, it will be online on Sunday, March 10th from 8 to 18 as well.**
+>**Additionally, it will be online from Tuesday, April 22nd to Thursday, April 24th from 8 to 18 for exam preparation.**

 Now we will add this system as ABAP Cloud Project in Eclipse.
 If you have already opened the ABAP perspective before you are already good to go: Click on *Create an ABAP cloud project* in the *Project Explorer* on the left.

 Here you have to select the option using a *Service Key* and continue with *Next >*.
 On the next screen, paste the JSON code which you can copy from [this service key file](files/abap_environment_service_key.json).
 Click *Next >* and then *Open Logon Page in Browser*.
-Here you have to select `msgsystems-sci.accounts.ondemand.com` and provide your mail and passwort you chose in the first step.
+Here you have to select `ahg2zqgbd.accounts.ondemand.com` and provide your mail and passwort you chose in the first step.
 Back in Eclipse use *EN* as logon language when asked and click *Finish*.

 #### Creating a development package
 You've successfully connected your development IDE with the ABAP Environment in the Business Technology Platform.
 Next, we will create a package and associated transport request.
 This package will be used to store all your development objects which we'll create during this course.
 To do so, right click on your new ABAP Project *UNP* and select *New* > *ABAP Package*.